The Non-Orientable Topology of Condorcet's Paradox: Introduction

+As an application of this framework, by using our topological models where preference cycles are contradictory and realised, we show that Arrow's Impossibility Theorem is equivalent to a statement about the orientability of a surface derivable from a Social Welfare Function (Theorems~\ref{theorem:arrow-reduction-1} and~\ref{theorem:arrow-reduction-2}).
+In other words, we provide a topological reformulation rather than an independent topological proof of Arrow's Impossibility Theorem.

-This result addresses a conjecture of Chichilnisky that \say{the cyclical element of Condorcet's Paradox is indicative of a topological problem}~\cite[p.165]{chichilnisky-space-of-preferences}; the problem thus being non-orientability in canonical models of ranked-choice preferences and preference cycles.
-As a further application, by using our topological model where preference cycles are contradictory and realised, we are able to reduce Arrow's Impossibility Theorem to a statement about the orientability of a particular surface (Theorem \ref{theorem:arrow-reduction}).
+This result addresses a conjecture of Chichilnisky that \say{the cyclical element of Condorcet's Paradox is indicative of a topological problem}~\cite{chichilnisky-space-of-preferences} (p.
+165): the problem being non-orientability in these models of ranked-choice preferences and preference cycles.